Financial-Times/origami-repo-data-client-node/README.md

 ## Usage

-Running the Origami Service module requires [Node.js] 6.x and [npm].
+Using this module requires [Node.js] 6.x and [npm].
 You can install with:

 ```sh
 npm install @financial-times/origami-repo-data-client